A framework of partial error correction for intermediate-scale quantum computers: Results

-In this section, we present our analytical model used to glean insights on the partial error correction framework.
-First, we discuss an effective logical noise model in Subsection \ref{sec:noise-model}, before presenting in Subsection \ref{sec:rcmodel} our lower bound on the convergence of random circuit outputs to uniform under this effective noise model.
-Finally, in Subsection \ref{sec:logicalthreshold} we discuss the possibility of this lower bound on convergence surpassing known upper bounds for fully noisy circuits, thus illuminating a possible scaling advantage of the partial error correction model over fully noisy circuits, given sufficiently many clean qubits.
+We now present our analytic model used to glean insights on the partial error correction framework.
+First, we discuss an effective logical noise model, before presenting our lower bound on the convergence of random circuit outputs to uniform under this effective noise model.
+Finally, we discuss the possibility of this lower bound on convergence surpassing known upper bounds for fully noisy circuits, thus illuminating a possible scaling advantage of the partial error correction model over fully noisy circuits, given sufficiently many clean qubits.